-Two weeks removed from ‘minor’ knee surgery DK Metcalf says he’s now 100%
+Two weeks removed from ‘minor’ knee surgery Seahawks rookie DK Metcalf says he’s now 100%

 Metcalf, though, says he thinks he got enough work to be ready.

 “I don’t think it was a setback,’’ he said.
 “I sharpened up my mental game.
-I go to learn the offense a little more coming fro that first game.
+I got to learn the offense a little more coming from that first game.
 I kind of got used to the speed of the game.’’

 What else did he learn in his half against Denver?